Rarotonga hotspot: Geology

 Oceanic plateaus and linear volcanic chains dot the floor of the Pacific Ocean.
 Their formation has been explained with mantle plumes which rise from the core-mantle boundary and spread out when they rise, forming a large "head" that causes intense volcanic activity once it hits the crust.
 This volcanism is responsible for the formation of the oceanic plateaus.
 Later, the remnant "tail" of the plume is still rising and induces the formation of volcano chains as the crust moves over the plume tail, thus forming the linear chains of hot spots.
 As there is growing evidence that not all intra-plate volcanoes are generated by upwelling mantle plumes, not all may be formed from hot spots.

 A number of hotspots are or were active in the Pacific Ocean and some of these may be the product of mantle plumes.
-Other hotspots such as Rarotonga appear to have been active only for short time periods; many of these are located in French Polynesia where there is a superswell.
+Other hotspots such as Rarotonga appear to have been active only for short time periods; many of these are located in French Polynesia and may be related to the South Pacific superswell.
 Such hotspot volcanism may be the product of shallow processes.
 Research has suggested that the Macdonald hotspot, and the Rurutu hotspot are long lived hotspots that were active as far back as the Cretaceous; so they may be over 100 million years old and in such case the oldest still active hotspots in the Pacific.
 The Rarotonga hotspot may also be very old but the evidence is less convincing; it is also possible that the "Rarotonga hotspot" is simply rejuvenated volcanism linked to a different hotspot.
 These three hotspots may have built the Cook-Austral Islands together, resulting in overlapping ages of the volcanoes.
 A gap between 60-50 million years ago may have been caused by the Ontong Java Plateau burying the hotspot.

 Seismic tomography has found slow velocity anomalies underneath Rarotonga, down to depths of about 100 km with more recent research indicating that they root at about 1000 km depth.
 The anomaly lies at over 80 km depth with no evidence of shallower anomalies, however.
-The Rarotonga volcanic source and other regional hotspots appear to be anchored to a deep mantle structure that is one of the large low-shear-velocity provinces.
+The Rarotonga volcanic source and other regional hotspots appear to be anchored to a deep mantle structure that is one of the large low-shear-velocity provinces (superplumes).
 It is one of four (the others being the Marquesas, Pitcairn and Society hotspots) Pacific hotspots with the so-called "EM" chemical signature.